 Get into the habit of reading the labels attached to most plants.
 They usually tell you how big the plant or tree will get and what sun exposure it does best in.

 Here’s another thing to keep in mind.
 Just because a plant is at your local garden center does not necessarily mean that it will survive in your climate.
-I know it doesn’t make any sense but it’s true especially at national big-box chain stores.
-I’ve seen this happen a lot here in Southern Nevada.
+I know it doesn’t make any sense but it’s true, especially at national big-box chain stores.

 19. Fall in Love with Dwarfs

 Since it’s a small garden, it’s crucial that you determine how big each scrub and tree will get before you buy them by referring to books like the “Sunset Western Garden Book” or a reputable site on the Internet.

 Not determining how big a shrub or tree will be when it’s fully grown is a very common mistake.
 When it comes to a small garden, this outcome can easily destroy your intended design.